-The Social Transformation Fellowship has taught me about the logistics of creating a large scale social change project, and the cooperation and support it takes from so many others (individuals and organizations).
+The Social Transformation Fellowship has taught me about the logistics of creating a large-scale social change project, and the cooperation and support it takes from so many others (individuals and organizations).
 I learned the specifics of budgeting, the significance of learning from relevant stakeholders, and the importance of networking.

-It was incredible to work among peers who are also so driven to create social change, and I think being around people with a similar determination is invaluable.
+It was incredible to work with peers who are also so driven to create social change, and I think being around people with similar determination is invaluable.
 I learned from my peers and implemented their advice into my project, and hearing about their respective projects each week was genuinely motivating.

 Having professional guidance was also extremely helpful to my project.
-Fatema was great in answering all of my partner and I’s questions, and had great insight into what elements we might want to change or ways to improve our existing ideas.
+Fatema was great in answering all of my partner, and I’s questions and had great insight into what elements we might want to change or ways to improve our existing ideas.
 This kind of mentorship really helped me to build comprehensive, inclusive, and achievable project goals.